jinshengye-git/configMyPC/Flash-Nano-with-JetPack451.md

 I cannot flash images properly on sd card.

-The Main issue is Nano **cannot be boot up, even can not see the Nvidia logo, monitor has no signal**.
+The Main issue is Nano **cannot boot up, even can not see the Nvidia logo, monitor has no signal**.
 (FYI, my jetson nano is the first released version.)

 So I tried to use [SDK Manager](https://developer.nvidia.com/nvidia-sdk-manager) ([Instructions of SDK Manager](http://docs.nvidia.com/sdk-manager/download-run-sdkm/index.html)) to flash.
 The Latest SDK Manager provides JetPack 4.5.1.